Serbian-AI-Society/Sentiment-Analysis-Task/README.md

 ## Objective
-Your task is to implement a Python program that reads a file with the list of text strings (separated by newline character) and returns a list of sentiment labels corresponding to each text string.
+Your task is to implement a Python program that reads a file with the list of text strings (separated by a newline character) and returns a list of sentiment labels corresponding to each text string.
 The sentiments are classified as either 'positive', 'negative', or 'neutral'.

-In order to solve this task, you will need to integrate the OpenAI API and invoke one of their chat-based models to perform sentiment analysis on the input text strings.
+To solve this task, you will need to integrate the OpenAI API and invoke one of their chat-based models to perform sentiment analysis on the input text strings.